0xacx/chatGPT-shell-cli/README.md

 # chatGPT-shell-cli

 A simple, lightweight shell script to use OpenAI's chatGPT and DALL-E from the terminal without installing python or node.js.
+The script uses the official ChatGPT model `gpt-3.5-turbo` with the OpenAI API endpoint `/chat/completions`.
-The script uses the `completions` endpoint and the `text-davinci-003` model for chatGPT and the `images/generations` endpoint for generating images.
+The script allows the use of all other OpenAI models with the `completions` endpoint and the `images/generations` endpoint for generating images.

 ## Features

-- [Chat](#chat-mode) with GPT from the terminal
+- [Chat](#use-the-official-chatgpt-model) with the just released ✨ [official ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) ✨ from the terminal
 - [Generate images](#commands) from a text prompt
 - View your [chat history](#commands)
 - [Chat context](#chat-context), GPT remembers previous chat questions and answers